Guerrilla marketing is often overlooked in the real estate industry, and many think that only more prominent brands can do it.

-A great example of the experiential type of guerilla marketing was the Red Bull pitstop in the middle of Times Square in New York, which is usually overcrowded with billboard signs.
+A great example of the experiential type of guerilla marketing was the Red Bull pitstop in the middle of Times Square in New York, usually overcrowded with billboard signs.

-The company showed literally the action involved in a pit stop in this crowded place of New York.
+The company showed the action involved in a pit stop in this crowded place in New York.

 This campaign created a lot of word-of-mouth (source).

 Inspired by the “Wiener-Mobile,” the cat food manufacturer Meow Mix created a vehicle similar to the “Wiener-Mobile” and traveled around to increase awareness for their brand.

 Additionally, they produced a reality TV show where a house full of cats was filmed, so the public could see what cats did when no one was around (source).

 To announce the new Playstation, Sony put different graffiti artists in charge of decorating brick walls with Sony-themed images all over New York City.